PrusaOwners/prusaowners/First_layer_and_PINDA_temperature_calibration_with_calipers.md

 The results obtained are already very good, and if a 0.01mm caliper was used, within the measurement error.

 If you wish, you can make one more iteration.
 In this case it would make sense to add -2 steps to 45, 50, 55, and 60º compensation values.
-Please note that whateven correction values come up with during this and any further iterations, you will have to **add** to the previously set values and not replace them.
+Please note that whatever correction values come up with during this and any further iterations, you will have to **add** to the previously set values and not replace them.

 Enjoy your perfect first layer!